Community Mourns In Candlelight After Deadly School Shooting

 "The AR-15s are out there, the ammunition is out there, the crazy people are out there," he tells NPR.
 "This is the society we live in and we just have to get more diligent about protecting our citizens and it's not a joke."

-Chicago Cubs first baseman Anthony Rizzo, who grew up in Parkland and was a 2007 graduate of Marjory Stoneman Douglas High School.
+Chicago Cubs first baseman Anthony Rizzo, who grew up in Parkland and was a 2007 graduate of Marjory Stoneman Douglas High School, spoke at the event.

 "I played on those fields, I went to those classes.
 I studied in those classrooms.
 The same school we saw on videos yesterday for all the wrong reasons," he said, his voice quavering with emotion.